Gladstone Branch: History

 The only part of the New Jersey West Line Railroad that was completed was from Summit west to Bernardsville.
 The New Jersey West Line Railroad was dissolved in 1878 and the assets were sold off.
 The Summit to Bernardsville line was then purchased by the Passaic and Delaware Railroad.
 The Delaware Lackawanna and Western Railroad (DL&W) leased the line on November 1, 1882 as a branch of the Morris and Essex.
 The Passaic and Delaware Extension Railroad was chartered in 1890 and opened later that year, extending the line to its current terminus in Gladstone, New Jersey.
 The DL&W continued to operate this line throughout its lifespan as the Passaic and Delaware Branch, later becoming labelled the Gladstone Branch.
 In 1960, the DL&W merged with the Erie Railroad to form the Erie Lackawanna Railway, who took over the branch line.
 In 1983, New Jersey Transit assumed control of the line, and continues to operate it to this day.

 The branch received severe damage from Hurricane Sandy on October 29–30, 2012, especially to the catenary and signal system, causing a suspension of service for one month.
 High winds brought down five tall catenary poles (whose replacements had to be custom-made), approximately five miles of catenary, and 49 trees across the tracks.
 Gladstone service resumed on Monday, December 3 with electric Midtown Direct trains to Penn Station and diesel-powered trains to Hoboken; full electric operation was impractical until substation damage near Hoboken was repaired in early 2013.

 Description

 Gladstone Line trains begin at Hoboken Terminal, with the exception of two weekday trains which run in and out of New York Penn Station.
 Gladstone Line trains run over the Morris & Essex from Hoboken or New York to Summit.
 At Summit, schedules are timed for most Morristown trains and Gladstone trains, permitting easy transfers across the platform or one right after the other.

 The Gladstone Branch parallels the Amtrak Northeast Corridor and PATH lines and Interstate 280 (I-280) for a short distance here.
 The Waterfront Connection is just prior to the overpass at Meadows interlocking.
-It allows selected North Jersey Coast Line and Raritan Valley Line trains to reach Hoboken from the Northeast Corridor Line.
+It allows selected North Jersey Coast Line and Raritan Valley Line trains to access Hoboken from the Northeast Corridor Line.